 Existing data tells us little about the extent of VAW in the region.

 Despite these indicative statistics, no Caribbean country generates regular and comprehensive national data on the prevalence, impact, nature and response to VAW.
 While there have been notable efforts to improve administrative data gathered from health management information systems (HMIS), police, social services and justice sector; this data is based on reported incidence.
-Since we know only a small amount of these crimes get reported, these data – even if properly collected, presented and interpreted – only represent the very tip of the iceberg of the problem in the population.
+Since we know only a small amount of these crimes get reported, this data – even if properly collected, presented and interpreted – only represent the very tip of the iceberg of the problem in the population.

 To improve our understanding of the problem, the IDB has been working in collaboration with UN Women and various Caribbean governments to implement National Gender-based Violence Prevalence Surveys.
 These surveys involve interviewing a representative sample of women using a well-designed questionnaire and especially trained interviewers and have proven to be the most reliable way to capture to measure Violence against Women.
 Such population-based surveys can produce reliable and comprehensive statistics that capture the magnitude of the problem in the population.

 Results from the first completed surveys in Jamaica and Trinidad and Tobago will be published and the datasets will be publicly available in the next few months.
 These surveys are the product of a close collaboration engaging the IDB, UN Women, the two national governments, and Jamaican and Trinidadian civil society groups, which provided input at every stage of the project’s development and implementation.
 The findings include a wide range of uniquely valuable information, including: reliable estimates of the prevalence of different forms of violence against women; factors that may either protect or put women at risk of intimate partner violence; reasons for not reporting to police; and strategies and services most used by women to cope with violence.
 They should prove powerful in providing information that can directly inform policy, service provision, and prevention strategies.